-When it Makes Sense to Rethrow from Your Previous Lie
+When to Rethrow from a Previous Lie

 Disc golf has some interesting rules.
 Most are there to punish you when you make big mistakes or violate course etiquette.
 Yet, some rules can actually benefit you from time to time in tournament play.
 That’s why it pays to know the PDGA rule book and know when to apply certain rules when they work in your favor.

 One rule that you can utilize as needed is the option to rethrow from your previous lie with with a one-stroke penalty.
 This is known as the “Abandoned Throw” rule (809.01).
 You always have this option available to you, whether you are on the tee pad, fairway or putting green.
 It often becomes helpful when you are off the fairway or get a very unlucky break.

 It may seem like you would never want to use this rule because you are forfeiting a penalty stroke and losing any distance gained on your previous shot.
 However, there are some situations where it can definitely help you out of a sticky situation.
 Let’s look at a few examples…